1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

 Tried using Bluedroid (BLEdevice) library but it was too heavy for my CP2102 CH9102F D1 Mini ESP32.

-Also tried using NimBLE library, but it seems like the Arduino library is no longer compatible with some MCU's unless using ESP-IDF
+Also tried using NimBLE library, but it seems like the Arduino library is no longer compatible with some MCU's unless using ESP-IDF.

+We could have technically removed the OTA function, the ESP32's OTA partition, and doubled the size of the available program size... but I have 3 of these ESP32 around the house and I really like the OTA function.
+An alternative is reducing the SPIFFS partition while leaving OTA intact with min_spiffs.csv in Platformio.ini resulting on a Flash usage of 59.9% instead of 89.9%